Philippines–Ukraine relations: Economic relations

 The Philippines imports from Ukraine during the same six month in 2012 amounted to $17.90 million.
 Among the Philippines main import from Ukraine are electrical products, electronic integrated circuits and electronic micro modules.
-Among the Philippines main export to Ukraine are bells, gongs, statuettes, frames and mirrors, of base metal, printing equipment, printing machines, auxiliary machine for printing, automatic data processing machines and units thereof and parts, raw tobacco, tobacco.
+Among the Philippines main export to Ukraine are bells, gongs, statuettes, frames and mirrors, of base metal, printing equipment, printing machines, auxiliary machine for printing, automatic data processing machines and units thereof and tobacco products.